Coconut Palm Sugar: Is It Healthier?

 Recently, several of my clients have asked me about coconut sugar.
 This sweetener has become very popular in the past few years.
-This sugar is derived from the coconut palm tree and is touted as being more nutritious and lower on the glycemic index than sugar.
+Coconut palm sugar is derived from the coconut palm tree and is touted as being more nutritious and lower on the glycemic index than sugar.

 Coconut sugar is not produced from coconuts.
 It is a product of the coconut tree, or more specifically the sap obtained from coconut tree’s flower buds.
 It is sometimes called coco sap sugar or coconut palm sugar.
 The blossoms are cut and the nectar is collected into bamboo containers.